RamyaPvy/Netflix-Data-Analysis-Dashboard/README.md

 Netflix Data Analysis Dashboard
-This repository showcases a comprehensive data visualization project analyzing Netflix's content trends, genre distribution, and global engagement using Tableau.
+This repository showcases a comprehensive data visualization project in "TABLEAU" analyzing Netflix's content trends, genre distribution, and global engagement using Tableau.
 The project involves:

 Interactive dashboards featuring bar charts, line charts, and geographical maps.
 Insights into content performance, ratings, and regional trends for strategic decision-making.